zhongwm/cable/wiki/Jump_over_proxy_in_cable.md

 host which needs to jump over some proxy, in our case, the `Host 10.0.1.*` section.
 You also get the connection jumped as what is configured.

+When we give it a password in the task, the password will be used to connect.
+We can omit it and use a private key, it can be your default .ssh rsa ssh key.
+Cable will read your ssh key from that file and use that key for authentication.

 Since we already supports multi level proxies jumping in cable, for the sub-level ssh tasks, we deliberately don't respect the proxies specified in ssh config, even if it is configured.
 Because we know we that we had given it a parent which acts just like it's proxy.